Notes: All timings are represented in 12-hour notation in local time of New Delhi, India with DST adjustment (if applicable).

 However many people will notice unanimity in North India on choosing the day to celebrate Krishna Janmashtami.
 The reason behind this unanimity is the institution of ISKCON.
 The International Society for Krishna Consciousness, commonly known as ISKCON is founded on the principles of Vaishnava traditions and most followers of the ISKCON are the followers of Vaishnavism.

 With all due respect, ISKCON is one of the most commercialized and global religious institutions which spend money and resources to promote ISKCON brand and ISKCON culture.
-In North India most people observe Janmashtami on the day chosen by ISKCON.
-Many people who are not the followers of Vaishnavism don't even understand that ISKCON traditions are different and the most appropriate day to observer Janmashtami fasting might not be same as that of ISKCON.
+In North India, most people observe Janmashtami on the day chosen by ISKCON.
+Many people who are not the followers of Vaishnavism do not even understand that ISKCON traditions are different and the most appropriate day to observe Janmashtami fasting might not be the same as that of ISKCON.

-Smarta followers who understand the difference between Smarta and Vaishnava sectarian don't follow ISKCON date to observer Janmashtami fasting.
-Unfortunately ISKCON date to observer Janmashtami is unanimously followed in Braj region and most common people who just follow the buzz observe it on the date followed by the ISKCON.
+Smarta followers who understand the difference between Smarta and Vaishnava sectarian do not follow ISKCON date to observe Janmashtami fasting.
+Unfortunately, ISKCON date to observe Janmashtami is unanimously followed in Braj region and most common people who just follow the buzz observe it on the date followed by the ISKCON.

 The followers of Vaishnavism give preference to Ashtami Tithi and Rohini Nakshatra.
 The followers of Vaishnavism never observe Janmashtami on Saptami Tithi.
 Janmashtami day according to Vaishnava rules always fall on Ashtami or Navami Tithi on Hindu calendar.

-This page list Janmashtami according to Smarta Sampradaya and make a footer note if it doesn't coincide with Janmashtami day observed by the ISKCON.
+This page list Janmashtami according to Smarta Sampradaya as well as ISKCON.